Vel-San/killing-floor-portable/README.md

 - Open **Killingfloor.ini** with a file editor (Preferably *VSCode* or *NotePad++*)
 - Press Cntrl+F (To Find a keyword)
 - Search for '**Change_me**' (Without the quotes)
-  - Whenever you find a Change_me keyword, replace it when what you want :)
+  - Whenever you find a Change_me keyword, replace it with what you want :)
-  - Replace all other values that are present in the `Killingfloor.ini` from this repo, into the default `Killingfloor.ini`
+  - Replace *or* add all other values that are present in `Killingfloor.ini` from this repo, into the default `Killingfloor.ini`
 - Now look for **KF_Server_Launcher.bat** in **\System**
   - Right click and create a desktop shortcut for it